 Learning agreement forms:

 The learning agreement is signed as follows:

-The student is registered for study abroad only after the signed learning agreement has been submitted to the Dean's office.
-Learning agreement sent by fax or e-mail is also accepted.
+The student is registered for study abroad only after the signed learning agreement has been submitted to the respective academic unit.
+The learning agreement can also be scanned and sent by e-mail.

-Where necessary, you can, in the beginning of your studies abroad when the subjects to be studied and the timetable have become clear, make changes to the learning agreement.
-Make sure you are following the special conditions and deadlines of the mobility program you are participating in.
+If necessary, you can make changes to the learning agreement at the beginning of your studies abroad when the subjects to be studied and the timetable have become clear.
+Make sure you are following the conditions and deadlines specific to the mobility program you are participating in.